kibs-tech/kibs-tech.github.io/services_posts/mobile-app-development.md

 Developing mobile apps is new territory for me but it's actually a natural extension to my existing technical skill set.

-It's a whole lot of fun!
+It's also a whole lot of fun!

  I've completed one app (see below) and I am about to start working on another.
 My plan is to build up some reusable components so that in the future I can develop apps with some great functionality for a very competitive price.